hning86/azuremlps/README.md

-# PowerShell Module for Azure Machine Learning Studio & Web Services Beta v.0.3.5
+# PowerShell Module for Azure Machine Learning Studio & Web Services Beta v.0.3.5 (updated on 3/31/2017)
 ## Introduction
 This is a preview release of PowerShell Commandlet Library for [Azure Machine Learning](https://studio.azureml.net).
 It allows you to interact with Azure Machine Learning Workspace, or Workspace for short, Datasets, Trained Models, Transforms, Custom Modules, Experiments, Web Services and Web Service Endpoints.
 The supported operations are: